nsygtc/BODIO-A-Bit-Oriented-Distance-Iterated-Optimizer/README.md

 ## License

-The source code in this repository is released under the license specified in the `LICENSE` file.
+The source code in this repository is released under the **MIT License**.

+See the [LICENSE](LICENSE) file for details.

-Please note that the copyright of the published article belongs to Elsevier B.V.
-The article should be accessed through the official DOI or Elsevier Share Link.
+Please note that the MIT License applies only to the source code in this repository.
+The published article is copyrighted by Elsevier B.V. and should be accessed through the official DOI or Elsevier Share Link.

----

-## Acknowledgements

-We thank the reviewers and editors of *Applied Soft Computing* for their constructive comments.

 ---